 Chemical resistance testing shows how well a polymer can resist exposure to certain chemicals.
 When testing chemical resistance, it is also important to know the temperature, high or low, of the exposure.
 Just because a polymer performs well exposed to a chemical at room temperature does not mean it will do as well at higher temperatures.
 When designing for a project it is critical to know these factors and discuss with the producer of the technical textile.

 UV testing is done to help determine how long a material will last exposed to the sun.
 Using accelerated UV Resistance testing equipment like XENON Arc, or QUV can show how well a polymer will do after being exposed outdoors.
 Some of the testing equipment can also simulate moisture exposure and heat exposure.
-Testing will generally be typically reported in exposure hours or watts of the exposure until surface cracking occurs.
+UV testing will generally be typically reported in exposure hours or watts of the exposure until surface cracking occurs.
 Like chemical resistance testing heat exposure can be a significant factor in testing and needs to be considered when designing test parameters.
 These results are then correlated to estimated years of exposure.
 Good Better Best TPU, LLDPE, PVC, EIA.
 This depends greatly on additives and chemistry used.
 There are expensive Aliphatic TPU’s that will do better than EIA and PVC.

 In many cases, lower temperatures near or below the freezing point have a significant effect on the mechanical properties of the textile.
 The material can, become brittle or shrink in subzero temperatures.
 Testing the cold resistance helps in determining the operational temperature range of the material.
 Depending on the application, the designers may select something that works exclusively in the cold or something dynamic that delivers consistent performance over a wide temperature range.